ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 val f : int -> int -> int = <fun>
 ```

-In this example, first, the type of the integer addition function `( + )` is displayed.
-It prints as `int -> int -> int`, it takes two integers and returns an integer.
-In the second part, an `f`` is defined to have type `int -> (int -> int)`.
-Despite the type of `( + )` looking different, the binding with `f` is allowed, because those two types are the same.
+In this example, the type of the integer addition function `( + )` is displayed first.
+It prints as `int -> int -> int`.
+It takes two integers and returns an integer.
+In the second part, an `f` is defined to have type `int -> (int -> int)`.
+Despite the type of `( + )` looking different, the binding with `f` is allowed because those two types are the same.
 The toplevel always prints the version without parenthesis to make it easier to read.

 Putting the parenthesis the other way does not work:
 ```ocaml